-- The right to be informed about how we are using your personal information.
+- The right to be informed about how we are using your Personal Data.

-- The right to access the personal information that we hold about you.
+- The right to access the Personal Data that we hold about you.

-- The right to request the correction of inaccurate personal information we hold about you.
+- The right to request the correction of inaccurate Personal Data we hold about you.